How does sharing work in Lifetick?

 It makes very little difference.
 The following points will help you decide:

-- Lifetick is better if you want to have separate (paying and non-paying) accounts
+- Lifetick is better if you want to have separate paid accounts

 - Lifetick is better if you are not part of an organisation or business and would like each user to have autonomy